Nazar2347/BallisticSimulation/README.md

 # BallisticSimulation
-Small project to test physics concepts in 2D space
+Small project to try  physics concepts in 2D space PLEASE DO NOT LOOK AT A CODE!
+IT`S SUCH A MESS RIGHT THERE!!!